-Now that you have a plan, use the following steps to access the Gradebook in Moodle and set your main course aggregation:
+Now that you have a plan, use the following steps to access the gradebook in Moodle and set your main course aggregation:

 Step Action Notes 1.
-From the course page, go to the Administration block.
-Under Course Administration, click Grades .
-In the Boost theme, click on the course This will open the Grader Report.
-By default, the display shows the View Grader Report display.
-Other displays and functionality are available via tabs and settings on the page. edit editing gear icon and select Gradebook Setup.
-If using the Boost theme, it will display the Gradebook Setup by default.
+From the course page, click on the Course Management button in the upper left.
+Under the User Links heading, click Grades overview .
+This will open the Grader report .
+By default, the display shows the View tab.
+Other displays and functionality are available by clicking other tabs and settings on the page.
 2. To set your main course aggregation, click on the Setup tab.
+The Gradebook setup page will display.
+3. In the Actions column next to your course name, click the Edit dropdown menu, and then click Edit settings .
 Click edit settings.
 Next to your course name, select the desired course aggregation from the dropdown menu.
-Leave the course total as 100.00.
-If you choose weighted means, you will add weights once you create your grade items or categories.
+On the Gradebook setup page, leave the Course total at 100.00.
+If you choose Weighted Means, you will add weights once you create your grade items or categories.